teuben/dc2019/scripts4paper/DC_pars.md

 Generating a common mask from an interferometric and/or SD image mask at an user defined threshold (``masking  = 'SD-INT-AM'``) requires additional input:

-       smoothing    = 5    # smoothing of the threshold mask (by 'smoothing x beam') threshregion = '150,200,150,200'  # emission free region in template continuum or cube image RMSfactor    = 0.5  # continuum rms level (if threshregion not defined: noise  is not from emission-free regions but entire image)
+       theoreticalRMS = False  # use the theoretical RMS from the template image's 'sumwt', instead of measuring the RMS in a threshregion and cont_chans range of a template image smoothing    = 5    # smoothing of the threshold mask (by 'smoothing x beam') threshregion = '150,200,150,200'  # emission free region in template continuum or cube image RMSfactor    = 0.5  # continuum rms level (if threshregion not defined: noise  is not from emission-free regions but entire image)